-Victoria University recognises three thesis formats for the reporting of our Doctor of Philosophy degrees:
+Victoria University recognises three thesis formats for the reporting of our PhDs:

-- Traditional thesis – in this format the thesis (60,000 - 100,000 words) is presented as a single monograph that contains a series of interlinked chapters reporting on the research
+- traditional thesis – presented as a 60,000 to 100,000 word single monograph that contains a series of interlinked chapters reporting on the research

-- Thesis by creative project – in this format the thesis is presented as creative work (creative component) and an accompanying critical reflective written work (exegesis or analytical written component).
-For more information, download the Guidelines on Thesis by Creative Project at VU (PDF, 135 KB)
+- thesis by creative project – presented as creative work (creative component) and an accompanying critical reflective written work (exegesis or analytical written component); refer to our guidelines on presenting a thesis by creative project

-- Thesis by publication – in this format the thesis is presented as a number of high quality publications together with framing, linking and concluding material.
-For more information, download the Guidelines on Thesis By Publication at VU (PDF, 78 KB)
+- thesis by publication – presented as a number of high quality publications together with framing, linking and concluding material; refer to our guidelines on presenting a thesis by publication.

-If you are residing in Australia and are an Australian citizen; Australian permanent resident; or New Zealand citizen, the following applies to you.
+If you reside in Australia and are an Australian citizen, Australian permanent resident, or New Zealand citizen, the following applies to you.

 Year 1: The first year of this program is normally full fee paying.
-The Fee (HELP) Scheme may be accessed to defer payment of this fee.
-You may also be eligible for a Research Training Scheme (RTS) place as a domestic student.
+You may access the FEE HELP Scheme to defer payment.
+You may also be eligible for a Research Training Program (RTP) Fee Offset place.

 How to apply